 Staff members will use actions that are appropriate and in proportion to the circumstances.
+Physical restraint will never be used routinely.
 Where reasonable force is required, the degree and type of force that is used will depend on the pupil's circumstances, e.g. their age or SEND.
 The following list is not exhaustive, but provides examples of situations where the school may decide to use reasonable force where other methods of defusing a situation have been exhausted or are not appropriate: